logo

 Behaviour you should know about

-• Verify runs in the background too.
-After the worker finds a nonce, the widget immediately calls /verify and caches the returned attestation.
-By the time the user clicks submit, everything's ready — there's no extra round-trip on submit.
+• Solving runs in the background.
+After the worker finds a nonce, the widget holds the "<token>.<solution>" string in memory.
+By the time the user clicks submit, the response is ready - there's no extra round-trip on submit.

 • Submit button is disabled while solving.
 It's re-enabled whether the flow succeeds or fails.

-• Attestation freshness is validated server-side.
-The widget sends whatever attestation it has; your backend verification rejects stale ones via the signed exp field in the payload.
-There's no client-side clock check — that would misfire on devices with drifted time.
+• The response is validated server-side.
+The widget sends whatever response it has; your backend's verify call rejects expired or already-used responses.
+There's no client-side clock check - that would misfire on devices with drifted time.

 • On service failure, submission is blocked.
-If the widget cannot reach /challenge or /verify after retries (see below), the form is not submitted and an error state is shown.
-No attestation = no submission, by design.
+If the widget cannot reach /challenge after retries (see below), the form is not submitted and an error state is shown.
+No response = no submission, by design.

 • No cookies, no storage.
 State lives in JavaScript variables for the page's lifetime only.